Ciaran15/Sentinel-2-Super-Resolution-for-Urban-Planning-in-Utrecht/README.md

 This project aims to:
 - Improve the spatial quality of Sentinel-2 imagery
 - Compare GAN-based and Transformer-based super-resolution approaches
-- Evaluate the usefulness of AI-enhanced satellite imagery for urban analysis
 - Analyze both quantitative metrics and visual quality differences

 ---